Class of 2015

 Austin Weathers (minor) began the Master of Teaching program at Converse College in 2011.

 In 2013, Shelley Whitehead received her Master of Public Health, studying International Health and Development, from Tulane University School of Public Health and Tropical Medicine in New Orleans.
-She is currently an Entomology Research Assistant at Tulane; her job includes field collections and mosquito husbandry.
+She worked as an Entomology Research Assistant at Tulane; her job included field collections and mosquito husbandry.
+In 2015 she began graduate work in medical entomology research at Penn State University, where she also works as a graduate research and teaching assistant.

-Chelsea Wright (minor) received MA in Southern Studies from the University of Mississippi in 2013.
+Chelsea Wright Loper (minor) received MA in Southern Studies from the University of Mississippi in 2013.
 She received the Ann Abadie Award for the best work in Documentary Media for the photography exhibit “Down Friendship: A Journey Home” in February 2012.
+Currently, she is the entertainment manager at Riverside EpiCenter in Austell, GA.

 Class of 2010

 Paige Anderson served in the Peace Corps from 2010-2012, teaching English in the Crimea region of Ukraine.
-She worked as an assistant producer for Voice of Russia, and currently she works as an Instructional ESOL Assistant at St. Andrews Middle School in Columbia, SC.
+She worked as an assistant producer for Voice of Russia and as an Instructional ESOL Assistant at St. Andrews Middle School in Columbia, SC.
+In 2014, she began an MSPH (Master of Science in Public Health) in Epidemiology at the University of South Carolina in Columbia; she has a graduate assistantship.

 Thomas Ard worked as a financial aid officer at Virginia College in Greenville, SC, in 2010, and he is currently the Student Financial Services Coordinator at Clemson University.